Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ### Goal: Accessible Content
 This condenses the following goals:
 - (User) Easily navigate a readable, accessible website from any platform.
-- (User) Read stories without having to register or log in.
+- (User) Read other users' stories without having to register or log in.
 - (Owner) Present stories to users in a readable, accessible format.

 To test this functionality, an unregistered user follows these steps: